geoaigroup/geogroup-website/content/authors/sara_alayan/_index.md

 user_groups:
   - Members
 ---
-**Sara Alayan** is pursuing a degree in Computer Engineering at the Lebanese University.
+**Sara Alayan** is a fourth-year Computer Engineering student interested in the AI field, especially deep learning and computer vision for its various applications.